-Other than the St. Rose refinery reopening, there were no recent changes to the non-operating refineries.
+During this period there were no changes to non-operating refinery status.
 The identity and location of each of the non-operating refineries is shown on the map in Figure 1 (pg.
 2).
 Name histories are listed in Table 11 (pg.
 24), and mailing addresses and contacts are listed in Table 12 (pg.
 26).
 Physical locations, last known crude capacity, date last operated and present status are described in Table 13 (pg.
 26).